harpribot/awesome-information-retrieval/README.md

 * Curated list of information retrieval and web search resources from all around the web.

 ## Contributing
 Please feel free to send me [pull requests](https://github.com/harpribot/awesome-information-retrieval/pulls) or email (harshal.priyadarshi@utexas.edu) to add new links.
 I am very open to suggestions and corrections.
+Please look at the [contributions guide](contributing.md).

 ## Contents
  - [Books](#books)